We just released our Thailand Teaching Book FREE. You can read it at the link below.

 The Thailand ministry of education uses something they call, “Pink Books” to record all students grades throughout the year.
 They are a major task to fill out if you have 100 kids like most teachers do, but here is a free Excel spreadsheet that you can use to enter your data.
 The primary advantage of using this electronic Pink Book is that it will calculate the grades for you!
 This is a serious time saver.

-In the future I’ll be posting the links to a web site where I found 1000 questions – that formed the basis for my English conversation courses when I taught adults in Isaan.
+Future update: In the future, I’ll be posting the links to a web site where I found 1000 questions – that formed the basis for my English conversation courses when I taught adults in Isaan.
 Just choose which questions would be appropriate to the level of student you’re teaching.